ptyn7600/PIR-motion-sensor/README.md

 ## Technologies

 ## Coding
-Here is the commnad line that you can run to execute the code
+Here is the commnad line that you can run to execute the code.
+Note: I have 13 as my COM for my arduino USB port.
 ```
 $ python compile_script.py 13
 ```